Atlanta Area School for the Deaf

 Atlanta Area School for the Deaf (AASD) is a state-operated K-12 public school in Clarkston, Georgia.
-It provides full-day instructional services to infants, children, and youth who are deaf, including persons with multiple handicaps.
+It provides full-day instructional services to infants, children, and youth who are deaf, including persons with multiple disabilities.
 The classroom programs range from preschool through twelfth grade.
 Students experience a range of academic, vocational, and social opportunities.

 It is not a part of any school district.

 History

-It was established in the 1970s.
-In 1979 Georgia State University professor of special education Dr. Glenn Vergason stated that because of the trend of "mainstreaming" deaf children into regular classes, which would mean less reliance on state-operated schools for the deaf, "I've had the feeling that the Atlanta Area School for the Deaf was built at the wrong time".
+AASD was established in the 1970s.
+In 1979, Georgia State University professor of special education Dr. Glenn Vergason stated that because of the trend of "mainstreaming" deaf children into regular classes, which would mean less reliance on state-operated schools for the deaf, "I've had the feeling that the Atlanta Area School for the Deaf was built at the wrong time".

 In 1990 there was a study headed by two employees of Gallaudet University that concluded that the Georgia Department of Education should do more to ensure more children were placed at Atlanta Area School for the Deaf and at the two other state schools for disabled children, Georgia School for the Deaf and Georgia Academy for the Blind, as all three were under-utilized.